mateus-alarcao/hospital-website/README.md

-# **CEUB Clinic Website**
+# **Clinic Website**

-This is a clinic website project I built as part of my studies at **CEUB** using **HTML, CSS, and JavaScript**.
+This is a clinic website project I built as part of my studies at **CEUB (Centro Universitário de Brasília)** using **HTML, CSS, and JavaScript**.
 The website is designed to showcase the clinic, its staff, and latest news, with a clean and responsive layout.

 ## **Technologies Used**
 - **HTML5** for structure